addeldin/addeldin.github.io/_projects/narrative-and-text-generation-ai.md

 ---

 ## Description
-The "Narrative and Text Generation AI" activity engages students in a conversation about text generation AI, namely [ChatGPT](https://openai.com/blog/chatgpt), in order to prompt a deeper conversation about the nature of narrative and the effect of technology on what we consider to be narrative.
+The "Narrative and Text Generation AI" activity engages students in a conversation about text generation AI, namely [ChatGPT](https://openai.com/blog/chatgpt), in order to prompt a deeper conversation about narrative.
 As an assignment, students engage with a storytelling engine based on ChatGPT, [AI Dungeon](https://beta.aidungeon.com/).
 Then, in class, the instructor guides a conversation about the stories students experienced, the nature of the technology AI Dungeon relies on, and the ramifications such technology might have on what we consider to be narrative.

 ## Links
  <p>To read an introduction to and context for this activity, along with the relevant instructional materials, please visit the <a href="https://github.com/addeldin/narrative-and-text-generation-ai">GitHub Repository</a>.</p>